Car hire search is loading. Please wait…

 Roundabouts

 Roundabouts are common in cities and on newer road layouts.
-Give way to traffic already in the roundabout unless signs indicate otherwise, and signal clearly when exiting.
-Keep speeds low where lane markings are limited.
+Give way to traffic already on the roundabout unless signs or road markings say otherwise.
+Use indicators clearly when exiting, and keep speeds low where lane markings are limited or traffic is busy.

 Practical driving advice and safety